 Interactive Audio Device Configuration | The utility tool provides an interactive setup wizard for configuring the audio device to be used by the AWX Amp application.
 This is necessary when using a different audio interface than the Creative Sound Blaster X4.

-To start the interactive setup wizard, run the command: The wizard takes the user through the following steps:
+To start the interactive setup wizard, run the command The wizard takes the user through the following steps:

 The below figure shows the interactive configuration menu where the no input is provided for the filename and the Starter Kit modes, and the sound card named “X4” (Creative Sound Blaster X4) is chosen as the device for both input and output. |